Createdd/Writing/articles/WebScrapingIntro.md

 - Andrew Forth shows an alternative approach in his [article](https://www.sitepoint.com/web-crawling-node-phantomjs-horseman/).
 He combines Node.js with Phantom.js and Horseman.
 Node is able to use the headless WebKit **PhantomJS with the Horseman API**.
 He created a CLI micro-framework that crawls your github repositories as an example.

-- Stephen from netinstructions.com reveals the sheer simplicity of web scrapting in his [article](http://www.netinstructions.com/simple-web-scraping-with-node-js-and-javascript/).
+- Stephen from netinstructions.com reveals the sheer simplicity of web scraping in his [article](http://www.netinstructions.com/simple-web-scraping-with-node-js-and-javascript/).
 He crawls Reddit, Hackernews and Buzzfeed.
 His strategy is to identify the structure of the site he wants to crawl with the chrome devtools, grabs elements with **`cheerio` and then put the the scraped elements in a .txt file** together.
 In another [post](http://www.netinstructions.com/how-to-make-a-simple-web-crawler-in-javascript-and-node-js/) he also explains how to setup crawlers in Node.js.